OpenNMT/OpenNMT-tf/docs/tokenization.md

   segment_alphabet_change: true
 ```

-*For a complete list of available options, see the <a href="https://github.com/OpenNMT/Tokenizer/blob/master/docs/options.md">Tokenizer documentation</a>).*
+*For a complete list of available options, see the <a href="https://github.com/OpenNMT/Tokenizer/blob/master/docs/options.md">Tokenizer documentation</a>.*

 OpenNMT-tf also defines additional tokenizers:

 * `CharacterTokenizer`
 * `SpaceTokenizer`

-## Offline usage
+## Offline tokenization

 You can invoke the `onmt-tokenize-text` script directly and pass the tokenizer configuration: